Exceptional circumstances

 • Classwork

-We are unable to accept any further learner evidence after we have issued your result.
+We're unable to accept any further learner evidence after we've issued your result.

 Examiners will review the academic evidence and award a grade subject to the following conditions:

-• Where the learner has not attended any parts of the timetabled exam and therefore only alternative academic evidence is available, any grade awarded will be at the lowest band point available; for example A2, B4 or C6.
+• Where the learner hasn't attended any parts of the timetabled exam and therefore only alternative academic evidence is available, any grade awarded will be at the lowest band point available; for example A2, B4 or C6.

-Learners should note that the grade awarded by an SQA examiner may not agree with the learner’s estimate that was submitted by the school, college or training provider.
+Learners should note that the grade awarded by a Qualifications Scotland examiner may not agree with the learner’s estimate that was submitted by the school, college or training provider.

 Learners who have undergone exceptional circumstances consideration are excluded from the Appeals Service for the same qualification.
 This is because the EECCS includes a marking review of any/all submitted external assessments that are related to the request.

-Learners can appeal their EECCS request outcome on two possible grounds.
-This must be done through the head of school, college or training provider on a learner’s behalf if:
+Learners can appeal their EECCS request outcome on two possible grounds:

-1. they believe that SQA’s decision to refuse an EECCS request, based on all the evidence available to SQA at the time, is wrong.
+• they believe that our decision to refuse an EECCS request (based on all the evidence available to us at the time) is wrong or

-2. they believe there was procedural irregularity in SQA’s handling of an EECCS request, which contributed to a decision that based on all the evidence available to SQA at the time, is wrong.
+• they believe there was procedural irregularity in our handling of an EECCS request, which contributed to a decision that (based on all the evidence available to us at the time) is wrong.